sjuvekar/Kaggle-Whales-Caffe/README.md

     ```

 ### TODO and Differences
-1. X and Y co-ordinate-masks of both Bonnet and Head points are trained independently (a total of 4 NN trainings).
-Need to find a way for Caffe to work with multi-dimensional output.
-2. Need to write wrapper scripts to predict Bonnet and Head for test images, crop test images (possibly using anlthm/whalw-2015/crop.py) and predict using classifier.
+1. Need to write wrapper scripts to predict Bonnet and Head for test images; and crop test images (possibly using anlthm/whalw-2015/crop.py).